 Liberatore appealed ESD's decision to an appeals referee and the matter proceeded to an administrative hearing.
-The hearing was scheduled for January 18, 2022.
+The hearing was scheduled for January 18, 2022, and Liberatore provided testimony in support of his claim.
 However, during that hearing the appeals referee discovered Liberatore had not provided his income tax records and rescheduled the hearing to allow him to file those records.
 Liberatore later filed his 2020 tax records and those documents stated Liberatore did not earn any income in 2020.
-The hearing resumed on March 22, 2022, and Liberatore testified at that hearing.
+The hearing resumed on March 22, 2022, and Liberatore resumed his testimony.